huntersgordon/Useful-security-webcam-OSX/README.md

 ![alt text](https://calhat.com/security-camera.png "The security camera detects a man fiddling on a computer")

-Notes: the camera runs using the fish shell.
+Note: The script runs using the fish shell.

 1. Install fish shell